mkubasz/cv/README.md

 **Senior Software Engineer Technical Lead** @ [MasterBorn](https://masterborn.com/) _(January 2020 - March 2022)_ <br>
-- Responsible for a political platform to archive documents in USA - AWS Serverless, Elasticsearch(NLP) and AWS stack.
+- Delivered as an Lead a political platform to archive documents in USA - AWS Serverless, Elasticsearch(NLP) and AWS stack.
-- Responsible for a platform for the Client (travel industry) in USA - RestApi Backend and Scraping system.
+- Delivered as an Lead platform for the USA truck transport - RestApi Backend and Scraping system.
 - Responsible for the serverless platform using GPS technology for the Client (travel industry) in USA - AWS cloud
 - Responsible for the serverless platform to analyze and prepare documents for the Fintech company - AWS cloud. <br>
 **_Technologies used:_** TypeScript, JavaScript, Python (FastAPI, Scrapy), Pandas, AWS, Airflow, Dbt, GCP, Node, ClickHouse, ElastickSearch, Terraform, K8s.